 CARLSBAD’S RESTAURANT ROW

 The newest addition to this classy restaurant row is an incredible showpiece called The Green Dragon Tavern and Museum.
 Believe it or not but it is literally 22,000 sq. ft. in size, which is about five times the size of a typical restaurant.
-And its centerpiece is a fascinating “must see” historical museum devoted to the American Revolution.
-You’ll see Samuel Adams’s signature, lottery tickets and other artifacts from the American Revolutionary War.
+And its centerpiece is a fascinating “must-see” historical museum devoted to the American Revolution.
+You’ll see Samuel Adams’ signature, lottery tickets, and other artifacts from the American Revolutionary War.

 Soon after discovering the Green Dragon Tavern, you’ll undoubtedly discover that the rest of Paseo Del Norte is filled with a long list of potential dining destinations as well.
-A landmark restaurant and market serving delicious breakfast, lunch and dinner is just down the street to the south.
-It’s Tip Top Meats a European Deli at 6118 Paseon Del Norte (760-438-2620).
+A landmark restaurant and market serving delicious breakfast, lunch, and dinner are just down the street to the south.
+It’s Tip Top Meats a European Deli at 6118 Paseo Del Norte (760-438-2620).
 And next door to the north of The Green Dragon Tavern and Museum is a popular hamburger spot called Islands Restaurant.

-Just down the coast, a bit exciting at Poinsetta Avenue from the freeway or traveling south further on Paseo Del Norte is Pelly’s Fish Market & Cafe, 7110 Avenida Encinas, Suite 101 in the Poinsetta Village Shopping Center, South Carlsbad (760-431-8454) [pellysfishmarket.com].
+Just down the coast, a bit exciting at Poinsetta Avenue from the freeway or traveling south further on Paseo Del Norte is Pelly’s Fish Market & Cafe at 7110 Avenida Encinas, Suite 101 in the Poinsetta Village Shopping Center, South Carlsbad (760-431-8454) [pellysfishmarket.com].
 Open Sun.–Thurs.
 10 a.m.– 8 p.m.; Fri. & Sat.
 10 a.m.–8:30 p.m.
-Pellys is destination dining at its very best, it’s been a local favorite for fish lovers from near and far for 27 years!
+Pelly’s is destination dining at its very best, it’s been a local favorite for fish lovers from near and far for 27 years!
 So what makes Pelly’s a San Diego original?
 Owner Dave Marker has championed fish markets as being where to get the freshest fish anywhere.
 Most of the fish is locally caught, and it’s a great place to eat.
 Remember to save room for Pelly’s homemade Key Lime Pie.

 For over 30 years the best seafood and steaks restaurant in Carlsbad with an ocean view is none other than Dini’s Bistro by the Sea (6) at 3290 Carlsbad Blvd.
 (760-434-6000).
 On hand to greet you is often one of the owners.
 They also have the best beach bar ambiance in town.
-Located at the south end of the Tamarack Beach Resort, Dini’s now has an all-day menu, their hours are Monday, Wednesday and Thursday 11:30 a.m.–9:30 p.m., Tuesday 3 p.m.–9:30 p.m., Friday 11:30 a.m. – 10 p.m. and Saturday and Sunday 10 a.m.-9:30 p.m.
+Located at the south end of the Tamarack Beach Resort, Dini’s now has an all-day menu.
+Their hours are Monday, Wednesday and Thursday 11:30 a.m.–9:30 p.m., Tuesday 3 p.m.–9:30 p.m., Friday 11:30 a.m. – 10 p.m. and Saturday and Sunday 10 a.m.-9:30 p.m.
 If you are interested in after-dinner cocktails, the bar stays open every night until 1:30 a.m.
 Delicious salads, steaks and seafood have made Dini’s a local favorite.
 For great seating, ask for table 14 or ask to be seated on the patio.

 Also recommended in the village is KoKo Beach Restaurant (12) (760-434-6868) at the corner of Grand Ave. and Carlsbad Blvd.
-They’re open for lunch Mon.–Fri.
-11 a.m.–4 p.m., and Sat. & Sun. from 10 a.m.–midnight.
+They’re open for lunch and dinner Sun. – Thurs.
+11 a.m.–10 p.m., and Sat. and Sun. from 11 a.m.–midnight.
 They specialize in prime rib, hand cutting their steaks every morning, but their seafood is delivered fresh six days a week, too.
 A house favorite is their perfectly-cooked steaks and a delicious baked potato with all the trimmings.
 If you are a steak lover, you’ll love this place.